 I want to speak to someone at Pearson about this

-And, finally, new books are coming to Bug Club Phonics!
+And, finally, new Bug Club books are coming in 2021!

-We are pleased to announce that we are adding new books to the Bug Club Phonics' collection throughout 2021.
+We are adding new phonics books to our Bug Club and Bug Club Phonics subscriptions ready for the new academic year!
 Along with new non-fiction Phase 2 titles, we are adding to our Phase 4 and Phase 5 books.

 Sign-up to our Primary newsletter to be the first to know of all our latest news and updates.